 The difference between active and passive fire protection

 There are two aspects to any fire protection system.
 These are Active Fire Protection and Passive Fire Protection.
-Active Fire Protection and Passive Fire Protection work holistically with each other when there’s a fire; one cannot substitute for the other.
+Active Fire Protection and Passive Fire Protection work holistically with each other when there’s a fire and one cannot substitute for the other.

 The purpose of the Active Fire Protection system is to help suppress and extinguish the fire.
 Components of the active fire protection system include both manually operated products such as fire extinguishers and automatically operated products such as sprinklers.